Mugen (game engine): Customization

 Users who develop content for the game engine are commonly referred to as authors.
 These authors create customized content such as characters, stages and screen packs/skins.
-Often authors will port popular characters from 2D fighting engines such as the Street Fighter series, or from TV, book, and game series such as Teenage Mutant Ninja Turtles, The Simpsons, Pingu, Super Mario, Sonic The Hedgehog, Pokémon, Dragon Ball, Sailor Moon, and Touhou.
+Often authors will port popular characters from 2D fighting engines such as the Street Fighter series, or from TV, book, and game series such as Teenage Mutant Ninja Turtles, The Simpsons, Family Guy, Pingu, Super Mario, Sonic the Hedgehog, Pokémon, Dragon Ball, Sailor Moon, Touhou, and others.
 Many authors will also create original content.
 Many websites exist to showcase and disperse the developed content and forms in what is often referred to as the "Mugen Community".
-Games that are built using the M.U.G.E.N engine often focus around a single franchise, such as Hyper Dragon Ball Z.
+Games that are built using the M.U.G.E.N engine often focus around a single franchise, such as Dragon Ball Z.

 Due to the customizable nature of the game engine, no two versions of M.U.G.E.N are the same.
 Each person is encouraged to download their own copy of the game engine and to create or add content to match their personal preference.
 Groups of M.U.G.E.N authors will often collaborate to produce a full game using the engine.
 These full games are available at a variety of quality levels and are released under the general M.U.G.E.N license.
 "Under this license, permission is granted to use the M.U.G.E.N Environment free of charge for non-commercial purposes...
 Elecbyte provides a M.U.G.E.N redistributable package, containing a minimal M.U.G.E.N Environment, that may be included with third party content for redistribution."

 Reception

+M.U.G.E.N later expanded into a wide variety of teams and communities such as Mugen Fighters Guild, Mugen Infantry, Infinity Mugen Team, RandomSelect, TheHiddenElect, Mugen Free For All, Unleaded Mugen, Mugen Archive, MugenBR, and Pao de Mugen, among many others.
+Community in-groups and out-groups formed, with websites often being categorized into factions of "creators" who made content for the engine as artists and programmers, and "warehousers" who sought instead to redistribute others' content for the sake of archival and fair use.
+M.U.G.E.N also gained more mainstream press with the creation of the Twitch live stream called Salty's Dream Cast Casino (SaltyBet), where viewers can bet with fake money on CPU matches played using the engine.

-With the dual status as a development tool and as a game itself, Mugen has often been reviewed in periodicals and magazines, usually exhibiting a large variety of works from various authors.
+With the dual status as a development tool and as a game itself, M.U.G.E.N has often been reviewed in periodicals and magazines, usually exhibiting a large variety of works from various authors.
 GamesRadar named M.U.G.E.N as one of the "12 weirdest fighting games ever".
 In April 2017, Geek.com selected M.U.G.E.N as the "Game of the Year for 2017".
-In December 2021, An article from Collider namely "Top 5 Greatest Crossover Fighting Games of All Time" briefly mentioned M.U.G.E.N at Super Smash Bros.
-Ultimate section to compare the number of the characters that are on the roster.